IBM-Cloud/terraform-provider-ibm/website/docs/r/lb_vpx_vip.html.markdown

 * `name` - (Required, string) The ID of the VPX load balancer virtual IP address.
 * `nad_controller_id` - (Required, integer) The ID of the VPX load balancer that the virtual IP address is assigned to.
-* `load_balancing_method` - (Required, string) See the [IBM Cloud Infrastructure (SoftLayer) API docs](http://sldn.softlayer.com/reference/datatypes/SoftLayer_Network_LoadBalancer_VirtualIpAddress) for available methods.
+* `load_balancing_method` - (Required, string) See the [IBM Cloud Classic Infrastructure (SoftLayer) API docs](http://sldn.softlayer.com/reference/datatypes/SoftLayer_Network_LoadBalancer_VirtualIpAddress) for available methods.
 If you use NetScaler VPX 10.5, see the [Citrix docs](https://docs.citrix.com/en-us/netscaler/10-5/ns-tmg-wrapper-10-con/ns-lb-wrapper-con-10/ns-lb-customizing-lbalgorithms-wrapper-con.html) for additional methods that you can use.
 * `persistence` - (Optional, string) Applies to NetScaler VPX 10.5 only.
 See the available persistence types in the [Citrix docs](https://docs.citrix.com/en-us/netscaler/10-5/ns-tmg-wrapper-10-con/ns-lb-wrapper-con-10/ns-lb-persistence-wrapper-con/ns-lb-persistence-about-con.html).
 * `virtual_ip_address` - (Required, string) The public IP address for the VPX load balancer virtual IP.
 * `source_port` - (Required, integer) The source port for the VPX load balancer virtual IP address.